-D. Except as otherwise provided in Subsection B of this section, if a vacancy occurs on the [district board] administrative committee because of the death, resignation or inability of the [director] member to discharge the duties of the [director] member, the [governing body] district board shall appoint a [director] member to fill the vacancy, and the [director] member shall hold office for the remainder of the unexpired term until a successor is appointed [or elected].
+shall serve annual terms as specified by the district board, not to exceed five years.
+At the end of each term, the district board shall appoint the administrative committee for a new term or assume the responsibilities of the administrative committee.
+If a vacancy occurs on the administrative committee because of the death, resignation or inability of the member to discharge the duties of the member, the district board shall appoint a member to fill the vacancy, and the member shall hold office for the remainder of the unexpired term until a successor is appointed.